Folksonomy: Social tagging for knowledge acquisition

 Social tagging for knowledge acquisition is the specific use of tagging for finding and re-finding specific content for an individual or group.
 Social tagging systems differ from traditional taxonomies in that they are community-based systems lacking the traditional hierarchy of taxonomies.
 Rather than a top-down approach, social tagging relies on users to create the folksonomy from the bottom up.

 Common uses of social tagging for knowledge acquisition include personal development for individual use and collaborative projects.
 Social tagging is used for knowledge acquisition in secondary, post-secondary, and graduate education as well as personal and business research.
 The benefits of finding/re-finding source information are applicable to a wide spectrum of users.
 Tagged resources are located through search queries rather than searching through a more traditional file folder system.
 The social aspect of tagging also allows users to take advantage of metadata from thousands of other users.

 Users choose individual tags for stored resources.
-These tags reflect personal associations, categories, and concepts.
-All of which are individual representations based on meaning and relevance to that individual.
+These tags reflect personal associations, categories, and concept, all of which are individual representations based on meaning and relevance to that individual.
 The tags, or keywords, are designated by users.
 Consequently, tags represent a user's associations corresponding to the resource.
 Commonly tagged resources include videos, photos, articles, websites, and email.
 Tags are beneficial for a couple of reasons.
 First, they help to structure and organize large amounts of digital resources in a manner that makes them easily accessible when users attempt to locate the resource at a later time.
 The second aspect is social in nature, that is to say that users may search for new resources and content based on the tags of other users.
 Even the act of browsing through common tags may lead to further resources for knowledge acquisition.